mustakrakishe/kztv/README.md

     - to delete exising device.

 ## What's new
+### 1.0.13
+- CSA - Devices:
+    - fixed a bug when movement update did not return a new log view;
+    - a search by last movement log comment is available;
+    - added margins between table row buttons.

 ### 1.0.12
-- CSA - Devices: Fixed bug when a device edit form returned a wrong device.
+- CSA - Devices: Fixed a bug when a device edit form returned a wrong device.

 ### 1.0.11
 - CSA - Devices: